Samirnunes/Samirnunes/README.md

 ### Welcome to my GitHub profile! 👋

 - 🔭 I study Computer Engineering at ITA (Instituto Tecnológico de Aeronáutica).
-- 👨🏽‍💻 My goal is to go deeper into the field of Data Science.
+- 👨🏽‍💻 My goal is to work in the field of Data Science, specially with Machine Learning.
-- I write articles on Medium about Data Science, specially about Machine Learning: https://medium.com/@samir.silva12342
+- I write articles on Medium: https://medium.com/@samir.silva12342

 ###  Tools and Technologies